Albert Einstein described insanity as doing the same thing over and

 the same unwillingness to change that has suffocated the unit's

 production throughout the first half of the 2012 season.

 Through six games, the Cardinal have registered a total of two solid

 offensive performances.
-Those came against Duke and Arizona, a pair
+Those came against Duke

 of physically overmatched teams that the Farm Boys could have gashed